-For each of the lowest four points, right click it and click Exclude standard
+For each of the lowest four points, right-click on the point and click Exclude Standard.

-If you zoom out on the other three points, you should see that the curve fits them even better now, and the R-Squared value in the top left corner of the graph should become 1.
+If you zoom out on the other four points, you should see that the curve fits them better now, and the R-Squared value in the top left corner of the graph should become 1.

-Navigate back to the audit log.

-You should see four new audit log entries, one for each replicate we excluded from the calibration:
+Review the Audit Log grid and, you should see four new audit log entries, one for each point you excluded from the calibration: